Attenuated Ground – the slow seismogenic zone (2021)

 Materials: frozen civic water, rocks representing the different geologic eras of Tasmania, steel tubing, steel cable, acrow props, and live performances by violinist Alethea Coombe

-Project description: Suspended within a former car mechanic workshop, large blocks of ice held rocks representing the different geologic periods of lutruwita / Tasmania.
+Project description: Suspended within a former car mechanic workshop, large blocks of ice contained frozen layers of rocks, each representing the different geologic periods of lutruwita / Tasmania.
 As the ice melted, the rocks fell to the concrete workshop floor.

 Violinist Alethea Coombe performed adaptations of John Cage’s One6, a composition comprising long, flexible time brackets, with long overlaps between them.
 Performing with the ice sculptures, Alethea played sustained tones, responding to the unstable blocks of ice and sonic impact of the falling rocks.